-As Central Florida continues to grow, so does the demand for clean, safe water from the Floridan Aquifer.
-To prepare for our region's future needs, OUC has taken a leadership role in the search for innovative, reliable solutions while still providing clean, great-tasting water for our customers today.
+To prepare for Central Florida's future water needs, OUC has taken a leadership role in the search for innovative, reliable solutions while still providing clean, great-tasting water for our customers today.

 One solution is the development of alternative water supplies to meet future drinking water demands.
-In addition, OUC is focusing on reclaimed water, highly treated wastewater safe for human contact, to supply anticipated landscape and lawn irrigation needs.
+OUC also is focusing on reclaimed water-highly treated wastewater safe for human contact-to supply anticipated landscape and lawn irrigation needs.